spesmilo/electrum-docs/hardfork.rst

    electrum --oneserver

-This starts Electrum in 'one server' mode.
+This option starts Electrum in 'one server' mode.
 When you open the Network dialog, you will see 'Getting block headers from 1 node'.
+Now all your transactions will be verified using the headers sent by your history server.

 This option is only available through the command line; if you are running an Electrum binary, you will not be able to use it.
 In that case, Electrum will fail to verify transactions that are on the minority chain, and it will display them as 'unverified' once they are confirmed (this is different from 'unconfirmed', although the GUI icon is the same).
-To address this, you should check that your post-fork transactions are confirmed on the shortest chain using an independent source, such as a block explorer.
+To address this, if you are not using the command line you should check that your post-fork transactions are confirmed on the shortest chain using an independent source, such as a block explorer.

 Step 4: Split your coins